dinoboards/yellow-msx-esp8266-wifi-module/README.md

 After issuing this command, the system will expect a XMODEM ACK signal to begin transferring (C for CRC)

+`at+freememory?`

+Returns details of heap and stack memory free blocks

+`at+reset`

+Issues a soft reset for the ESP8266 module

 ## Uploading script to RC2014 Wifi Module.

 Uploading this firmware to the module requires a few things.
 The following describes the key steps using the Arduino IDE.